 Social and Behavioral Sciences is a dynamic college offering infinite possibilities for students.
-Our strength comes from our diversity of disciplines – Anthropology, Archaeology, Criminal Justice, Geography, Gerontology, History, Philosophy, Political Science, Social Work, Psychology, and Sociology.
+Our strength comes from our diversity of disciplines – Anthropology, Archaeology, Criminal Justice, Geography, Environment & Sustainability, Gerontology, History, Philosophy, Political Science, Social Work, Psychological Science, and Sociology.
 Each of these disciplines look at humans, their behavior, and how they interact with the environment through their own unique lens of inquiry.
 Our faculty are award-winning, highly accomplished scholars who promote student research, internships, and high-impact educational experiences.
 Students in our college acquire essential skills, knowledge, and abilities to enact positive change in the world.
 Come and explore what we have to offer.
 The possibilities are infinite.

 Dr. Brent Horn is the associate dean in the College of Social and Behavioral Sciences and Director of Forensic Science Programs at Weber State University.
 Born and raised in Sacramento, CA, he has always been fascinated with how and why the physical world works the way it does.
 He began his college studies at BYU Provo, UT.
 After taking two years off school to serve a church mission in Argentina, he completed his Bachelor of Science in Chemistry.
 He moved back to California to attend graduate school at the California Institute of Technology in Pasadena.
 At CalTech, he learned about the future need for forensic scientists and found his "calling" in science.
 Upon earning a Masters degree in Chemical Physics, he returned to BYU Provo to complete a Doctorate degree in Analytical Chemistry.